adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/d validation and eslint.md

 ```

 - `npm run lint` will check every file in the project
-  - Files in the `dist` direcotyr will also get checked
+  - Files in the `dist` directory will also get checked
   - To avoid this, add an object with ignores property:

 ```mjs